The Producers (2005 film): Plot

-In 1959, following the flop of the theatrical musical Funny Boy (based on William Shakespeare's Hamlet) ("Opening Night"), the show's washed-up producer, Max Bialystock, hires the neurotic Leo Bloom as his accountant.
-While studying Max's books, Leo notes that as a flop is expected to lose money, the IRS will not investigate the finances of failed productions.
-Leo jests that by selling an excess of shares and embezzling the funds, a flop could generate up to $2 million.
+In 1959, following the flop of the Broadway theatrical musical Funny Boy (based on William Shakespeare's Hamlet) (song: "Opening Night"), the show's washed-up producer Max Bialystock hires the neurotic Leo Bloom as his accountant.
+In studying Max's books, Leo panics when he discovers a $2,000 discrepancy.
+While shuffling numbers, he notes that, as a flop is expected to lose money, the IRS will not investigate its finances.
+He jests that by selling an excess of shares and embezzling the funds, a flop could generate up to $2 million.
 Max asks for Leo's help with the scheme, only for the latter to refuse ("We Can Do It").

-Returning to his old accounting firm, Leo starts fantasizing about being a Broadway producer ("I Wanna Be a Producer").
+Returning to his old accounting firm, Leo starts to fantasize about being a Broadway producer ("I Wanna Be a Producer").
 Leo quits his job and forms "Bialystock & Bloom" with Max.
-Searching for the worst play ever written, the duo finds Springtime for Hitler, a musical written by an ex-Nazi named Franz Liebkind.
-Max and Leo, in order to acquire Franz's rights to the musical, perform Hitler's favorite song and swear the sacred "Siegfried Oath" to him ("Der Guten Tag Hop-Clop").
+Searching for the worst play ever written, they find Springtime for Hitler, an admiring musical tribute to Adolf Hitler written by ex-Nazi soldier Franz Liebkind.
+To acquire Franz's rights to the musical, they perform Hitler's favorite song and swear the sacred "Siegfried Oath" to him ("Der Guten Tag Hop-Clop").

-In order to ensure the play's failure, Max and Leo meet failing, flamboyant director Roger De Bris and his assistant Carmen Ghia.
-Roger is reluctant to direct, but when Max and Leo suggest he could win a Tony Award, he agrees on the condition that the play be more "gay" ("Keep It Gay").
+Next, Leo and Max meet with failing transvestite director Roger De Bris and his assistant Carmen Ghia.
+Roger is reluctant to direct, but when Leo and Max suggest he could win a Tony Award, he agrees on the condition that the play be more "gay" ("Keep It Gay").
 Back at their office, a Swedish woman named Ulla appears to audition.
 Although Leo points out that they have not started casting, Max hires her as their secretary until they audition her later ("When You've Got It, Flaunt It").

 To gain backers to fund the musical, Max has dalliances with several elderly women ("Along Came Bialy"), allowing him to raise the $2 million.
-Leo laments about the dangers of sex distracting him from his work, and shares a kiss with Ulla ("That Face").
+Leo laments about the dangers of sex distracting him from his work and shares a kiss with Ulla ("That Face").
 At auditions for the role of Hitler, Franz, angered at a performer's rendition of a German song, storms the stage and performs it himself ("Haben Sie gehört das Deutsche Band?").
 Based on the performance, Max hires Franz to play Hitler.